FA800 Project in Financial Analytics

 Web Section

-The Web section students are encouraged to attend the class at the same time as the on campus students.
+The Web section students are required to attend the class at the same time as the on campus students.
+We will broadcast the class online at the class time.
 If there is a conflict with work, then the students can check the recording of the lectures.
-Note that we do the oral presentations (weekly updates, phase 1&2 presentations) during class time.
-The students will be given the opportunity to present through the Zoom.
-In the occasion that the student can not present during the class time, please contact the instructor and TA beforehand to arrange for the presentation through other means.
+Note that each week there are oral presentations from the student groups (weekly updates, phase 1&2 presentations, etc.) during the class time.
+The web sections students are required to present via Zoom.
+If a particular student can not present during the class time, please contact the instructor and TA beforehand to arrange for the presentation at a separate time.

 Grading